A sober-suited businessman walks through Yoygoi Park.

 And later, when I am a victim of crime myself, one slightly more serious than a slowly deflating bicycle tyre, it seems the whole of Tokyo’s municipal police force is sent to my ‘Leopalace’

 (Leopalaces are small, inner-city dwellings, that are a masterclass in micro-design.
-Sleeping, cooking and bathroom facilities all included in the dolls’ house-sized apartments, which the university has set me and my fellow teachers, up in – toilet with self-warming seat, speakers to play bursts of music to cover up any of your own, unwanted, sounds and buttons that spray warm water at all conceivable angles and speeds.
-I would be on it for hours).
+Sleeping, cooking and bathroom facilities all included in the dolls’ house-sized apartments, which the university has set me and my fellow teachers in – toilet with self-warming seat, speakers to play bursts of music to cover up any of your own, unwanted, sounds and buttons that spray warm water at all conceivable angles and speeds: I would be on it for hours).

 On reporting this, more in peevish annoyance than any idea that something might be done, I am stunned when two siren-blaring cop cars, an unmarked police vehicle and a police transit van turn up at my doorstep within minutes.

-Uniformed officers march through the house – having stopped first to politely remove their shoes and ask for house slippers (many Japanese have a second pair of slippers to use just around the toilet area too, and I am ashamed I am unable to offer any of these things to my liberating law enforcers).
+Uniformed officers march through the house – having stopped first to politely remove their shoes and ask for house slippers (all Japanese houses, even resataurants have these – many Japanese have a second pair of slippers to use just around the toilet area too – and I am ashamed I am unable to offer any of these things to my liberating law enforcers).

 White chalk markings are laid on my floor as if a homicide had been committed and Crime Scene Detectives takes a sample of my DNA to use if ever the remarkably undistinguished opportunist thief is brought to justice.